dinbror/blazy/README.md

 ## HOW TO & API ##
 http://dinbror.dk/blog/blazy

+### CDN

+`//cdn.jsdelivr.net/blazy/latest/mainfile` to link to the latest minified file on [jsDelivr](http://www.jsdelivr.com/#!blazy).
+Exchange `latest` with the specific version number if you want to lock it in.

 ## WHY BE LAZY? ##
 * bLazy is used on big sites with millions of monthly visitors so it has been tested out in the real world.
 * bLazy is written in pure JavaScript why it doesn’t depend on 3rd-party libraries such as jQuery.